In this article, I’ll break down numerous types of basketball shoes with excellent traction that can help improve your game.

 The Dame 7’s are a great pair of shoes that come with wonderful traction, as well as a strong base that offers both support and mobility.
 They have a lower design that helps you move and actively increases agility, two features that make them perfect for guards who need to cut.

 Another bonus of the pair is that they are incredibly comfortable.
-The Lightstrike cushioning offers a lot of impact support for when you’re running or jumping, while the lightweight design creates a surprisingly amount of breathability.
+The Lightstrike cushioning offers a lot of impact support for when you’re running or jumping, while the lightweight design creates a surprising amount of breathability.
 That perfectly complements the tough grip.

 These shoes give you just about everything you need in a versatile model.
 Just note that they do look a bit plain, which may put some people off.
 The look might work for some, but there are flashier items on the market.
 They also lack a bit in terms of long-lasting durability.

-Best Traction Basketball Shoes: What to Look For
+Best Traction Basketball Shoes: What to Look for?

 These aspects are all vitally important to ensuring the shoe you get best matches your needs.